sboehringer/ansible_byfile/README.md

 ## Documentation

 Filenames and sometimes file content contain all information for the administration task.
-Filder `documentation` describes all supported tasks.
+Folder `documentation` describes all supported tasks.

 ## Installation